Who can use Valtrex?

 Will Valtrex cure herpes?

-Valtrex doesn’t cure herpes and it won’t completely stop you from passing the virus on to other people.
+There is currently no cure for herpes so Valtrex won’t cure the virus but does help to make outbreaks less painful and more manageable.
+Even if taken during an outbreak though, it won’t completely stop you from passing the virus on to other people.

 When should I start to take Valtrex?

 It’s best to start taking Valtrex as soon as you notice the first signs of a herpes flare-up.
-The symptoms to be aware of include tingling, burning and/or blisters.
-Don’t ignore the symptoms, because Valtrex might not be as effective at treating your symptoms if you leave it a day or more before you start taking it.
+The symptoms to be aware of include tingling, burning, itching and/or blisters appearing.
+Valtrex might not be as effective at treating your symptoms if you ignore them or delay the start of your treatment, so it’s best to start it as soon as you start to get symptoms.

 How should I take Valtrex?

-The common dosage for genital herpes and cold sore is one 500mg tablet taken two times a day for a duration of five days.
+The common dosage for the first outbreak of genital herpes and cold sore is one 500mg tablet taken two times a day for five days.
 Always follow your doctor’s instructions when taking Valtrex and if you’re not sure about anything, ask a health professional for advice.

-You can take Valtrex tablets with or without food, and you should drink plenty of water while you’re taking the medicine, especially if you have kidney problems or are over the age of 65.
+You can take Valtrex tablets with or without food, but you should drink plenty of water while you’re taking the medication, especially if you have kidney problems or are over the age of 65.

-Make sure that you take the tablets at regular intervals and that you complete the course as your doctor has told you to.
-Carry on with the full course even if the infection seems to have cleared up.
+The tablets should be taken at regular intervals and complete the course as your doctor has advised.
+Complete the full course even if the infection seems to have cleared up.

-If you forget to take a tablet, you should take it as soon as you remember, unless it is almost time for your next dose, or you don’t realise until your next dose is due.
-If that happens, you can skip the missed pill and carry on as usual.
+If you forget to take a tablet, you should take it as soon as you remember, unless it is almost time for your next dose.
+If this happens, you can skip the missed pill and carry on as usual.
 Don’t take a double dose to make up for the one you’ve missed.

 Who shouldn’t use Valtrex?